Thinking about buying a second-hand car privately?

 By law, the dealer must give you a copy of the contract at the time you sign it.

 If you are planning on applying for a car loan to purchase a car you may wish to read the information below.
 Before signing a contract to purchase a car, you may wish to write in the Special Conditions section of the contract the words “SUBJECT TO FINANCE”.

 In the event that you are unable to obtain a car loan for whatever reason (as long as you make reasonable attempts to obtain the loan), this special condition will allow you to terminate the contract and obtain a refund of any deposit you have paid.
 If you have signed a contract to purchase a car, and were unsuccessful in obtaining finance, you may wish to call our advice line on (08) 9221 7066 to discuss your options.

 For more information, visit the Consumer Protection website and search for “buying a vehicle” using the search function in the top right corner; or call our advice line on (08) 9221 7066.

-If you are behind on a car finance contract repayment, your options include:
+If you are behind on your car loan repayments, your options include:

-- Negotiating an arrangement to pay by instalments or to settle the debt;
+Negotiating an arrangement to pay by installments or to settle the debt

 If you are having difficulty meeting your repayments and would like advice, call CCLSWA for a free, confidential discussion on (08) 9221 7066.
 Our telephone advice line is open Monday to Friday (except public holidays) between 9am and 4pm.